nicoaira/CAS-EXPAR-Designer/README.md

 If the user has an specific target region, the pipeline will start in step 3.

 1. The user inputs the sequences which will be considered as the target of the reaction.
-The sequences are aligned and gaps are removed (Gblocks).
+The sequences are aligned and gaps are removed.

 2. Once conserved regions are found within the alignment, variable regions are filtered out (as they would not be good as targets).

 3. PAM sequences (needed for CAS binding) are found and flanking regions are stored in a dataset.

 4. The sequences obtained in step 3 are analyzed for the possible formation of hairpins with a bot that uses [UNAFold](http://www.unafold.org/Dinamelt/applications/quickfold.php).
-The thermodynamics parameters of each sequence (number of structures, melting temperature and ΔG) are stored in the dataset.
+The thermodynamic parameters of each sequence (number of structures, melting temperature and ΔG) are stored in the dataset.

 5. The sequences are then analyzed for the formation of self-dimers with a bot that uses the [OligoAnalyzer](https://www.idtdna.com/pages/tools/oligoanalyzer) (IDT).
-Again, the thermodynamics parameters of the sequences are stored in the dataset.
+Again, the thermodynamic parameters of the sequences are stored in the dataset.

 6. The best sequences are then analyzed by three different classifiers: